oozliuoo/MeshAndroidDemo/README.md

 ### ConnectionActivity.java

   It's an Activity class to accomplish the connection of phone and the aircraft through the remote controller.
-And provides two ways to connect: create(upload the stream) or join(download the stream).
+And provides two ways to connect: create(upload the stream) or join(download and decode the stream).

+### JoinActivity.java

+  It's an Activity class to get watchers to join the mission after clicking the “JOIN” button besides the “OPEN” button.
+It does the work of downloading and decoding the video stream from the server.